ml-archive/bugsnag/README.md

 ```

 ### Reporting
 Bugsnag offers three different types of reports: info, warning and error.
-To make a report just instantiate a `ErrorReporter` and use the respective functions.
+To make a report just instantiate an `ErrorReporter` and use the respective functions.

 ##### Examples
 ```swift